oceanbase/oblogclient/oblogclient-sample/README.md

-OceanBase Log Client Demo
+OceanBase Log Client Sample
 -------------------------

 English | [简体中文](README_CN.md)

-This is a demo for oblogclient.
+This is a sample for oblogclient.
 You can use it to subscribe to the log data of your OceanBase database by modifying the configuration file `application.properties`.

 | Property                     | Description                                                                                                                                                                                |
 |------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|